 The National Weather Service (NWS) considers the dewpoint – the temperature the air must reach to be saturated with water vapor – the most accurate measure of how humid it feels outside.

-While everyone has different comfort levels when it comes to conditions in the outdoors, the NWS generally considers a dewpoint temperature of 55 degrees and below to be comfortable.
-It’s when the dewpoint temperature climbs above 60-70 degrees that the air can become heavy, oppressive and uncomfortable, and your skin starts to get that sticky feeling.
+While everyone has different comfort levels when it comes to conditions in the outdoors, the NWS generally considers a dewpoint temperature of 55°F and below to be comfortable.
+It’s when the dewpoint temperature climbs above 60-70°F that the air can become heavy, oppressive and uncomfortable, and your skin starts to get that sticky feeling.

-A forecast of 95 degrees is rarely the whole story once humidity begins to rise.
-According to the National Weather Service heat index, 95 degrees can feel like 107 degrees with just 50% humidity.
+A forecast of 95°F is rarely the whole story once humidity begins to rise.
+According to the National Weather Service heat index, 95°F can feel like 107°F with just 50% humidity.
 The key word here is feel.
 In high humidity, the temperature isn’t actually hotter, but it feels that way to us because our bodies can’t cool down.
-Why?
+So, what prevents our bodies from keeping cool in humidity?

-In hot temperatures, we sweat, and the action of sweat droplets evaporating off our skin cools us down.
+We sweat in hot temperatures, and the action of sweat droplets evaporating off our skin cools us down.
 As Dr. Benjamin explains, “Sweat is one of the main ways the body cools itself.
 But on a humid day, sweat has a harder time evaporating into the air.”
 In high humidity, the air is already nearly full of water vapor and can’t hold any more.

 “That’s where the hot, sticky feeling comes from.
 Sweat rests on our skin, unable to evaporate into the air,” Dr. Benjamin says.
 “As a result, our bodies continue to sweat and sweat – but feel no relief.
 Ultimately, high humidity throws the body into overdrive to cool itself.
 And with all that extra work, body temperature can rise.”

-Most people agree that a hot day becomes increasingly unbearable when it’s humid out.
-But did you know high humidity can actually increase your risk of a heat-related illness?
+Most people agree that a hot day becomes increasingly unbearable when it’s humid out, and suddenly sunburn becomes just one of many things to worry about.
+This is because high humidity can make you sick in the form of heat-related illnesses.

 “The inability to cool down leaves us more than just uncomfortable.
 It actually wears on our internal processes,” says Dr. Benjamin.
 “As our core temperature continues to rise, our bodies need to work harder to try and cool us down.
 This causes us to overheat.”